Vyndicta/Celestial/docs/celestial-accelerator-docs/FPGA.md

 ### Analysis

 - The introduction of the accelerator leads to a higher increase in LUT utilization than expected.
 This is because the ^-3/2 module seems to have one slow step, which forces heavy optimization during the PnR flow.
 This leads to extremely high utilization, which could probably be greatly reduced with some investigation.
 - The maximum operating frequency is reduced by a factor of approximately 4.4x (from 75.0 MHz to 16.7 MHz).
-The critical path is in the buffer register of the fast negative three-half algorithm ($x^{-3/2}$).
+The critical path is in the buffer register of the fast negative three-half algorithm ($$x^{-3/2}$$).
 Once again, some investigation would likely be able to increase drastically this frequency.
-- Despite this frequency reduction, the accelerator provides a **626% speed-up** for a 2-body simulation at iso frequency.
-This significant performance gain compensates for the lower clock speed, meaning that the accelerator outperforms a pure software implementation, even in this worst-case scenario (2 bodies).
+- While there is a frequency reduction, the accelerator provides a 626% speed-up for a 2-body simulation (the worst case scenario) at iso frequency.
+This significant performance gain compensates for the lower clock speed, meaning that the accelerator outperforms a pure software implementation, even taking the slower frequency into account.

 ## Sub-module Utilization